o2nitin/U_Neighborhood-Map/README.md

 # Neighborhood Map

-Developed for Project 5-1 of the **Udacity Front-End Web Developer Nanodegree**. 🎓

 This is the **Neighborhood Map **.
 It's intended as a challenge to put together a website from various APIs.
 This includes Google Maps and other information-based services like Wikipedia.